aceres/cas-fee-project2/doc/problem.md

 - Registration / AuthGard
 - // .then(recipes => this.recipes = recipes.slice(1, 5)); (wanted to show maximal 4 recipes in a page)
 - in-memory-web-api (Problem) - AutoComplete
+- Basis Data Category - Form Validation - look it with Tutor

 File: app.module.ts